What does a career coach actually do?

 Start fast: We’ll quickly review highlights, learnings and any actions agreed since our last session.
 Then we’ll set a clear focus for what you want to achieve today.

-Go deep: A 60-minute session allows us to explore one or two topics thoroughly — challenging assumptions, unlocking new perspectives, and generating plenty of "aha" moments.
+Go deep: A 60-minute session allows us to explore one or two topics thoroughly.
+We'll challenge some of your assumptions, unlock new perspectives, clarify what matters, and make some decisions you can act on.

 End strong: Coaching without action is just conversation.
 Every session ends with clear action steps designed to move you forward.